SYSTEMS BIOLOGY - 2022/3

 Module code: BMS3072

-Systems biology is widely accepted as a major future direction of biological research.
-The ethos of systems biology is to generate, analyse and integrate multiple data sets for understanding and modelling a biological system.
-We want to know the components (molecules) of the system, how they work/interact, and, ideally, have some quantitation: the abundance of a particular component and/or the rates of action/interaction; due to technological advances within molecular biology we are now able to obtain quantitative information about molecules within a biological system on a large-scale.
+Systems Biology is widely accepted as a major future direction of biological research.
+The ethos of Systems Biology is to generate, analyse and integrate multiple data sets for understanding and modelling a biological system.
+We want to know the components (molecules) of the system, how they work/interact together, and, ideally, have some quantitation: the abundance of a particular component and/or the rates of action/interaction.
+Due to technological advances within molecular biology, we are now able to obtain quantitative information about molecules within a biological system on both small and large scales.

-The purpose of this module is to introduce students to the basic concepts of systems biology.
-The module includes work relevant to prokaryotic and eukaryotic systems and is thus suitable for all bioscience students.
-Learning methods include: Lectures, computational practical sessions, seminars, readings, workshops and research and problem solving during computer based investigations.
+The purpose of this module is to introduce students to the basic concepts of Systems Biology.
+The module includes subjects relevant to prokaryotic and eukaryotic systems and is thus suitable for all bioscience students.
+Learning methods include: lectures, seminars, computational practical sessions, article discussion, workshops and research and problem solving during both lectures and computer-based investigations.

 School of Biosciences and Medicine

 BARBERIS Matteo (Biosc & Med)

 JACs code: C910